bradymholt/geekytidbits.com/_posts/2017/2017-08-18-porting-cron-expression-descriptor-dot-net-core.md

 ## Getting Standard

 Searching around for "how to port a .NET Framework library to .NET Core" turned up some results but most of the articles were long and I didn't really understand the _big picture_ of the process.
-I didn't understad, for example, what the end result would be.
+I didn't understand, for example, what the end result would be.
 I had questions like:

 - Will I end up with two assemblies, one for .NET Framework and one for .NET Core which will be packaged together in a single NuGet package?
 - Will I need need to create an entirely separate NuGet package for .NET Core that will stand alone?